Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers/introduction.rst

 Introduction
 ************

-Drivers are scripts.
-Their main purpose is to control properties with other properties.
+Drivers are scripts which main purpose is to control properties with other properties.
 In example the rotation of one object is controlled with the location of another object.